ToddBradley/terranborderlands/universe/alula/index.md

 A **major tribe** is one that has its own starships, minor starports (repair stations), supply lines, and ability to project might into other systems.
 There are also **minor tribes** that have great power on a given planet (infantry, for example) but don't have the ability to protect that planet from spacefaring attackers.

-The "power levels" shown below are subjective ratings from the (human-centric) Explorer Society.
-Beward that power levels change all the time.
+The power levels shown below are subjective ratings from the (admittedly human-centric) **Explorer Society**.
+Beware that power levels change all the time.
+Consult local conditions.

 ### Nine Fingers Tribe